AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Experiment

 \subsection{Ablation Studies}

-\paragraph{Effect on Delimiter Threshold $\tau_D$.} We evaluate three delimiter thresholds for each model family, as presented in \tabref{tab:delimiter_thres}.
-We observe that $\tau_D=0.3$ yields the best performance in most cases for LLaDA, whereas $\tau_D=0.5$ is best for Dream.
-For LLaDA \Figref{fig:confidence_pattern} shows that positions outside the VB regions typically maintain consistently low confidence.
-Therefore, a low threshold is sufficient to track the boundary of a semantic step.
-By contrast, since Dream is adapted from autoregressive models, a higher threshold better captures step termination.
-Additionally, overly high $\tau_D$ (e.g., $\tau_D = 0.9$) usually reverts to the default in most cases, where the semantic context is already complete, reducing the effectiveness of the scheduler.

-\paragraph{Selection of Delimiter Set $\mathcal D$.} We expand the delimiter set $\mathcal D$ to include additional tokens (comma and period), which often mark the termination of local semantic context. \tabref{tab:delimiter_set} shows that although accuracies vary, all configurations yield higher accuracy than the dynamic sampling baseline.
-These results highlight the importance of aligning block size with semantic steps in semi-AR decoding.

 \paragraph{Performance Across Different Generation Budgets.} We evaluate \adablock{} under three generation budgets: $L\in\{256,512,1024\}$, as shown in \tabref{tab:gen_budget}.
-Across all budgets $L$ and decoding settings, \adablock{} improves generation quality.
+Across all generation budgets $L$ and decoding settings, \adablock{} improves generation quality.
 These results motivate a semantics-aware block-size scheduling design for dLLMs.

+\paragraph{Effect on Delimiter Threshold $\tau_D$.} We evaluate three delimiter thresholds for each model family, as shown in \tabref{tab:delimiter_thres}.
+We observe that $\tau_D = 0.3$ yields the best performance in most cases for LLaDA, whereas a higher $\tau_D = 0.5$ is optimal for Dream.
+We attribute this difference to the distinct confidence distributions of the two models.
+LLaDA is trained purely from scratch and exhibits lower variance within the volatility band, whereas Dream is adapted from autoregressive models and shows substantially higher variance (\Figref{fig:confidence_pattern_dream}).
+Consequently, different thresholds are required to track the boundary of a semantic step.
+Additionally, overly high thresholds (e.g., $\tau_D = 0.9$) often cause the scheduler to revert to its default behavior, reducing its effectiveness.

+\paragraph{Selection of Delimiter Set $\mathcal D$.} We apply more delimiter sets $\mathcal D$ to include additional tokens (comma and period), which often mark the termination of local semantic context. \tabref{tab:delimiter_set} shows that although accuracy improvements vary, the inclusion of the comma and period achieves higher accuracy than the dynamic sampling baseline.
+These results highlight the importance of aligning block size with semantic steps in semi-AR decoding.
+We provide further analysis in ~\ref{app:confidence_drop}.

+\paragraph{Performance on Non-Reasoning Benchmarks.} We further evaluate the performance of \adablock{} on IFEval~\citep{zhou2023instruction}, a benchmark that examines the instruction-following capability of LLMs.
+As shown in \tabref{tab:ifeval}, with the delimiter set $\mathcal{D} = \texttt{\{[\,\textbackslash n\,],\,[,],\,[.]\}}$, \adablock{} yields accuracy improvements, especially when integrated with block-wise KV caching.
+These results suggest that aligning block sizes with semantic steps effectively enhances sampling quality, leading to improved performance on tasks other than math reasoning or coding.